altbizney/render-sequences/README.md

 ## Notes

-Frame sequences are renamed in place, so for maximum safety you should run the `./loop.sh` script on separate copy.
+Frame sequences are renamed in place, so for maximum safety you should run the `./loop.sh` script on a separate copy.

 If an output file already exists at `./output/<ID>.mov`, that frame sequence will be skipped.
 This allows you to re-run the script easily.
 If you want to rerender a sequence, just delete the output and run `./loop.sh` again.

+If you exit the script while `ffmpeg` is running, the incomplete render will not be cleaned up.
+And, given the previous point, will not be re-rendered.
+Be sure to clean up manually if this happens.

 Frame sequences will only be resorted if both of the following criteria are not met:
 - `input/<ID>_<00000>.png` is present